Each Remeron SolTab 15 mg orodispersible tablet contains 15 mg of mirtazapine.

 Animal studies and limited human data have shown excretion of mirtazapine in breast milk only in very small amounts.
 A decision on whether to continue/discontinue breast-feeding or to continue/discontinue therapy with Remeron should be made taking into account the benefit of breast-feeding to the child and the benefit of Remeron therapy to the woman.

 Depressed patients display a number of symptoms that are associated with the illness itself.
 It is therefore sometimes difficult to ascertain which symptoms are a result of the illness itself and which are a result of treatment with Remeron.

-The most commonly reported adverse reactions, occurring in more than 5% of patients treated with Remeron in randomized placebo-controlled trials (see below) are somnolence, sedation, dry mouth, weight increased, increase in appetite, dizziness and fatigue.
+The most commonly reported adverse reactions, occurring in more than 5 % of patients treated with Remeron in randomized placebo-controlled trials (see as follows) are somnolence, sedation, dry mouth, weight increased, increase in appetite, dizziness and fatigue.

 All randomized placebo-controlled trials in patients (including indications other than major depressive disorder), have been evaluated for adverse reactions of Remeron.
 The meta-analysis considered 20 trials, with a planned duration of treatment up to 12 weeks, with 1501 patients (134 person years) receiving doses of mirtazapine up to 60 mg and 850 patients (79 person years) receiving placebo.
 Extension phases of these trials have been excluded to maintain comparability to placebo treatment.